suujia/website/Bonso/_pages/readings.md

 > The secret to accomplishing impressive things: Do not give yourself a way out.
 Either you do it, or you don't and you should keep working at it.
 >
 > <cite>Alexandr Wang</cite>

-> “Most of us have two lives.
-The life we live, and the unlived life within us.
-Between the two stands Resistance.”
->
-> <cite>Steven Pressfield</cite>